-- If total number of calls (x) in system is less than number of trunks then calls will be served without delay i.e. there is no queue. - The system behaves as lost call system without congestion.
-Then

-The number of calls arriving is much greater than number of trunks.
+- Under static equilibrium condition A 5 N. But if A N; i.e. traffic offered is higher than nitmber of trunks then length of queue increases towards infinity. - + U total number of calls (x) in system is less than number of trunks then calls will be served without delay i.e. there is noqueue. - The system behaves as lost call system without congestion.
+Then Their calls arriving is much greater than number of trunks.
 The incoming calls encounter delay as all the servers are busy.
-Under this condition.